0xUgochukwu/Bacon.io/README.md

 ### Introduction

 Money management is an important aspect of life.
 It is critical that one is able to save and budget their money in order to achieve financial freedom.
-Bacon.io is a decentralized application that runs on a blockchain network and provides users with the tools to help them manage their finances, save and budget their money on the blockchain without the need for a trusted third party.
+Bacon.io is a decentralized application that provides users with the tools to help them manage their finances, save and budget their money on the blockchain without the need for a trusted third party.

 ### Features